Each degree program consists of the following elements:

 Honors Degree Core Curriculum

-The Honors core is required of all students in the honors program and consists of 68 to 70 credits grouped in 6-7 areas.
+The Honors core is required of all students in the honors program and consists of 56-57 credits grouped in 7 areas.

-- Modern Languages* - Two courses (French, German, Italian, Japanese, Latin, Spanish) *A&S students only
+- Modern Languages** - Two courses in one language (French, German, Italian, Japanese, Latin, Spanish)

 Foreign Language Substitution Courses

 Students with appropriate documentation may fulfill the foreign language requirement through the completion of a sequence of substitution courses.
 A list of these courses is available from academic advisors and from the Office of the Dean of the School of Arts and Science.

 As noted above, College core requirements may, in certain instances, be waived or adjusted on the basis of testing or evaluation.